withastro/starlight/.changeset/wicked-spoons-own.md

 '@astrojs/starlight': patch
 ---

-Reuses the same optimized icons as the `<Aside>` component for Markdown aside icons.
+Optimizes the icons of Markdown asides.